hpvsim/hpvsim_methods_manuscript/README.md

 > **HPVsim: An agent-based model of HPV transmission and cervical disease**.
 Stuart RM, Cohen JC, Kerr CC, Abeysuriya RG, Zimmermann M, Rao DW, Boudreau MC, Klein DJ (2023).

+This repository contains scripts for creating Figures 1, 4, 5, and 6.
+The code for Figure 2 is in a separate repository located here: https://github.com/hpvsim/hpvsim_india, and Figure 3 is a schematic.

 ## Organization

 The repository is organized as follows: